GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E09_MythNotes.md

 * Young woman whose name means "River of Joy" in Quechua, is one of the few individuals who have not been absorbed into a global hivemind - one of the free-thinking 13 is manipulated by the { advertising, marketing, selling commutations and manipulation methods } of those in power in the world.

-Further, they have manipulated this young woman to go against the desires and wishes of another free individual, Carol.
-Turning a free person into an agent of abuse of another free person.
+~~Further, they have manipulated this young woman to go against the desires and wishes of another free individual, Carol.
+Turning a free person into an agent of abuse of another free person.~~

+&nbsp;

+The tear-down of the ritual, the ceremony is over.
+The power of human rituals to overcome fear.

+* "Then the little couple is pulled out and roasted and eaten that very evening.
+The ritual is the repetition of the original act of the killing of a god followed by the coming of food from the dead savior.
+In the sacrifice of the Mass, you are taught that this is the body and blood of the Savior.
+You take it to you, and you turn inward, and there he works within you."